Diva (1981 film): Plot

 Jules is spotted and chased by the two police officers but he escapes by riding his moped through the Paris Métro system.
 He takes refuge in the apartment of a prostitute friend (an unnamed character) but flees when he realizes she is part of Saporta's criminal network and will likely betray him; he leaves just before L' Antillais and Le Curé arrive.
 The enforcers catch up with him and Jules is shot but Gorodish rescues Jules just before Le Curé can kill him.
 Gorodish and Alba drive the wounded Jules to a safe house outside Paris, a remote lighthouse, in Gorodish's antique Citroën Traction Avant.

 Gorodish now has the cassette recording that incriminates Saporta and he uses it to blackmail the Commissaire.
-The two meet in a large, abandoned factory; Saporta pays off Gorodish, but intends to kill him – before the meeting, he had placed a remote control bomb under Gorodish's car.
+The two meet in a large, abandoned factory; Saporta pays off Gorodish, but intends to kill him – before the meeting, he had placed a remote control bomb in the back of Gorodish's car.
 The two Taiwanese interrupt them and steal the cassette at gunpoint, believing it to be Jules' recording of Cynthia Hawkins.
 They attempt to drive away in Gorodish's car but are killed when Saporta detonates his bomb with the intention of killing Gorodish.
 Gorodish then drives away in an identical Citroën that he had hidden in advance, showing he had likely anticipated these events.

 Meanwhile, Jules returns to Paris to give Cynthia his bootleg recording but L'Antillais and Le Curé are lying in wait for him outside her hotel.
 They abduct Jules and take him back to his loft apartment with the intention of killing him there and faking his suicide.
 However, police officer Paula has been keeping Jules' apartment under surveillance; she saves him by killing Le Curé and wounding L'Antillais.
 Saporta then appears.
 He kills his surviving henchman and attempts to kill Jules and Paula, intending to make it look like his henchmen shot them.
 Gorodish once again saves the day by turning out the lights and tricking Saporta into stepping into an empty elevator shaft and falling to his death.

 At the end of the film, Jules meets Cynthia at an empty theatre where he plays the La Wally recording for her.
 She expresses her nervousness about it because she had "never heard [herself] sing."